lm209/CLD1610/README.md

 Install Official PowerTools from Decky Loader Store

-Download this two files for modded Version: https://github.com/hicder/PowerTools/releases/tag/v2.1
+Download this two files for modded Version: https://github.com/hicder/PowerTools/releases/tag/v2.1 (not needed if you Download my Release)

 Open the Console and Type: